asylumdevgroup/Omega-3/README.md

-# Omega-3
+# ADG Omega 3
-ADG's Experimental and Kitchen Sink Pack for 1.14.4
+ADG's Experimental and Kitchen Sink Pack for 1.14.4.

+## Credits

+* EndangeredNayla (ADG Developer) for creating the Logo and Menu.

 ## Modlist
 * \[SBM\] Wooden Shears (by BuiltBroken)